microsoft/MIDI/README.md

 | RTP | No current plans for implementing RTP MIDI 1.0.
 That may change in the future if the need is there.
 We would, of course, accept contributions here if someone wishes to make an RTP network plugin.
 In the meantime, the existing RTP solutions should continue to work as they do today. |

 ## Releases

+We are in the process of setting up automated pipelines for building the component pieces of this project.
+This readme will be updated with build status information one that is in place.

 **There are no end-user preview releases yet.**